 We’re very excited to announce the next round of open-source software development grants in the OpenMined community, generously sponsored by the University of California San Francisco!
-These fellowships will focus on bringing dynamic federated learning with differential privacy budgeting to PyGrid.
+These grants will focus on bringing data-centric federated learning with differential privacy budgeting to PyGrid.

 When we talk about sensitive data and cloud computing, how can we guarantee the remote, secure and private execution of our applications?
 One possible solution to this problem is to run the application in a Trusted Execution Environment (TEE).